psuplus/CtChecker/projects/llvm-deps/sensitivity-tests/fix_point_unit_test.md

 **Remark:**

-Line 26 should not be reported since `c->x` is whitelisted, but somehow it was reported before.
+Line 26 should not be reported since `c->x` is whitelisted.
+But if `c` is not a pointer, line 26 will still be reported.